Current research topics

 Private and informal green space as green infrastructure: towards participatory maintenance policies

-This research examines and compares how private and informal green space can function as green infrastructure.
+This research examined and compared how private and informal green space can function as green infrastructure.
 In particular, we focus on the role and potential of participatory maintenance policies.
 Fieldwork stretches across several sites in Tokyo (Japan).
 The project is a joint effort lead by PI Dr. Katsunori Furuya (Chiba University) and conducted in collaboration with Dr. Yui Takase (Ibaraki University), my former PhD student and now Dr. Minseo Kim (Chiba University) and Shōkan Kō (Chiba University).
 First results reveal that how residents view informal greenspace in Ichikawa City depended on how much contact with formal green space they have in their daily life.
+A survey of the North part of the city found 6% of land use consisting of IGS.
 This work is funded by the Japan Society for the Promotion of Science with a three-year Grant-in-Aid for Scientific Research (C) from 2017-2020.

 Informal urban green space: participatory management, preferences for management goals in shrinking cities

 Can residents manage informal urban green space themselves?
 Do they want to?
 How much municipal support do they require?
 These questions have emerged as central problems from earlier IGS research, and are key to unlocking the recreational potential of IGS.
 I examine them drawing on data from four major Japanese cities (Sapporo, Kyoto, Kitakyushu, Nagano).
 I found that residents know IGS in their neighborhood throughout all cities, prefer management over non-management, and propose eight principles for strategic IGS planning policy in Japan.
 This research was funded by the Research Institute for Humanity and Nature with a one-year Early Career Researcher Support Grant from 2016-2017.

 Ready for more-than-human?
 Urban residents’ willingness to coexist with animals and plants